limbernie/limbernie.github.io/_posts/2018-01-27-cyberry-walkthrough.md

 ![ftp.png](/assets/images/posts/cyberry-walkthrough/cyberry-9.png)

 Noticed that `.bash_history` is a directory?
-This is unusual and definitely worth taking a closer look.
+This is unusual and worth taking a closer look.

 ![.bash_history.png](/assets/images/posts/cyberry-walkthrough/cyberry-10.png)